Wahido589/WaRa/README.md

 <b>1.
 Starting the adventure </b>:rocket:
 We will start this journey by using Objectives and Key Results (OKR) and the selection of appropriate Key Performance Indicators (KPI).
 Next we create an Instrumentation Plan, so that we are able to gather the right information to make good data-driven decisions.
-As a result we can build our Data Pipeline with AWS.
+As a result we build our Data Pipeline with AWS.

 <b>2.
 Analytics for the win </b> :bar_chart: